hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. The app will read the state and cryptography from disk (including support for reading the private `tssEncryptionKey`)
-2. The app will transfer the state and private key material to the platform.
+2. The app will validate the cryptography and state.
-3. The platform will validate that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the active roster.
-If there is a mismatch, a critical error will be logged and the node will shut down.
-4. If a software upgrade is detected,
+3. If a software upgrade is detected,
    1. If the existing active roster and candidate roster do not have complete key material and the network does not yet have a ledger id, the node will adopt the candidate roster immediately on software upgrade.
-      - This will retain the pre-ledger id behavior of the network until the ledger id can be created for the first time.
+      - This will retain the pre-ledger-id behavior of the network until the ledger id can be created for the first time.
-   2. If the candidate roster exists, has key material, and the number of yes votes passes the threshold for adoption, then the candidate roster will be adopted.
+   2. If the candidate roster exists, has key material, and the number of yes votes passes the threshold for adoption, then the candidate roster will be adopted and become the new active roster.
       1. Validation Check: if the state already has a ledger id set, the ledger id recovered from the key material must match the ledger id in the state.